 Why are ISO Standards important in the food industry?October 13th, 2021 By Kaytieduffield

 As humans, we rely on food to survive.
 Since consuming food is an essential part of our day-to-day life, the food industry is always in high demand and under serious scrutiny.
 Therefore, it is crucial for anyone involved in the food industry to manage their food safety and minimise hazards.
-There are 4 common hazards the food industry needs to consider:
+There are four common hazards the food industry needs to consider:

 - Microbiological hazards – including bacteria, fungi, viruses, etc.

 - Chemical hazards – such as pesticides, cleaning substances, pest control, and food additives

 - Physical hazards – including packaging, glass, pest droppings, hair, etc.

 Ensuring the quality and safety of your product is why ISO standards are so important.
 Most food we eat today goes through multiple journeys before reaching our plate.
 Therefore, it is crucial to take extra precautions when manufacturing, transporting, and distributing food.
 Guaranteeing that the food we consume is safe from a hygienic standpoint is vital.
 Not complying with food safety can result in a consumer becoming seriously ill, which can damage your reputation, result in several fines, and in extreme cases, can directly result in company closure or liquidation.

 There are specific ISO standards that businesses can use in the food industry to cut down on hazards associated with the making or manufacturing of food.
 Depending on your particular business, the benefits of ISO standards may differ.
 However, one of the most popular standards for food safety is the ISO 22000 Food Safety management system.